kohirens/aws-tf-s3-website/README.md

 #### Lambda Inline Policy

-The [policy-lambda.json] only allows CloudFront service principal access for distributions added as resources in the policy.
+The [policy-lambda.json] only allows the CloudFront service principal access to the function.
+The distribution sit in front of this function and expects an HTTP response to serve over HTTPS.

 #### Lambda Role Managed Policy